lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Finally it “proves” that high taxes are beneficial to the poor by asking them to imagine, in detail, what it would be like if they didn’t have to pay any of a long list of taxes, and could get there everything for a third the cost; the anemic result is that you would be three times ad drunk from buying three times as much alcohol, so that “your families would be starved and Your master’s work would not be done.”

 It closes with another comparison of the working poor to horses: “It is your province to labour and live hard, and be thankful to the King, and WE Gentlemen, that you are not obliged to run in our carriages, and eat grains, as the poor do, in some countries.”

+“Paine's identification of England's nobility as corrupt and idle parasites, an ancien régime élite equivalent to their French aristocratic confrères, provided 'the starting point of 1790s radicalism' (p.
+57).
+But in response to this fundamental conceptual and semantic shift, loyalists also went beyond invoking traditional conservative tropes of passive obedience, non-resistance and a divinely-ordained Church-State alliance.”
+(Prest 138)

+“The period 1793-6 saw both a general retreat of radical publicists from the more extreme positions staked out in the early 1790s, and the revival of demands usually associated with the previous decade, such as that for 'economical reform’.”
+(Prest 138)

+P 152

+![][ScreenShot2021-02-25at3.08.50AM]

+![][ScreenShot2021-02-25at3.10.09AM]

+Refers confidently to “the unprecedented circulation of The Rights of Man” (62).

+“the story has often been in the hands of Romanticists, whose own interests do not extend much beyond the thirties.
+The point of Haywood’s subtitle, ‘Print, Politics and the People, 1790--1860’, is that the narrative does not stop conveniently with the Reform Bill or the activities of the unstamped press.
+Rather, the battle for the ‘common reader’ was only just getting under way in the 1830s.”
+(62)

+“Haywood’s most important contribution to the study of popular literature is to link the period of radical print culture, the 1790 through to the 1830s, to the commercialism of the 1840s and 1850s, and to point up the continuities.”
+(63)

+“Haywood’s argument is that **rather than a battle for the heart and mind of the common reader**, conducted by the radical press on the one hand and the liberal establishment’s improving literature on **the other, the growth of cheap literature** from the late eighteenth to the mid-nineteenth century was a complicated story in which the battle lines were less clearly drawn.
+There **were, as he describes them, ‘a series of overlapping popular readerships’** which made up the market for a variety of cheap forms of print culture.
+The various genres operated with a degree of cultural independence, but they all subscribed ‘to a common metanarrative of “progress” and enlightenment, and they constantly appropriated and recycled each other’s aesthetic practices’.”
+(62)

+“Haywood is at his least convincing in his attempt to retrieve Hannah More from what he sees as the wrong-headedness of critics like Marilyn Butler, Kathryn Sutherland, and Anne Mellor who present her, very convincingly, as a counter-revolutionary ‘feminist’.”
+(63)

+“Haywood brings to the forefront of current critical discussion the primordial nature of many once neglected cheap literary genres that were essential in the development of radical thought and culture in Britain at the time.
+This emphasis upon the literariness of the plebeian counter-sphere is at the heart of another of this text’s strong suits, namely, the recognition of “the people’s enlightenment.””
+(2)

+“Haywood’s juxtaposition of contemporaneous radical and anti-radical cheap publications provides a balanced portrayal of what the people were actually reading and renders the political and social impact of radical literature all the more compelling for all the opposition it faced from rival ideologies which also espoused the cheap publication format as a way into the plebeian reading universe.”
+(3)

 The first story is by Oliver Goldsmith and takes more than a page before its “joke” becomes entirely evident.
 Reading this short story it becomes easier to see the Vicar of Wakefield as also having a comic bent to its sheer quantity of miseries.....
 Though I still feel like there is some real sincerity there (as indeed there is some sincerity in The Disabled Solder in its implicit social critique)